How much does it cost?

 How can I be promoted to a higher level?

-How can I find out about a "Safeguarding Children in Football" Workshop?
+How can I find out about a "Safeguarding Children" Workshop?

-All new referees, aged 16 years, or older, must attend a "Safeguarding Children in Football" Workshop, (cost=£20) The certificate obtained is then valid for three years before it needs to be renewed.
+All new referees, aged 16 years, or older, must attend a "Safeguarding Children" Workshop, (cost=£20).
+The certificate obtained is then valid for three years before it needs to be renewed.
 The workshop is one session, lasting 3 hours.
 Candidates who hold a current F.A.
 Coaching award will have already been awarded this certificate and, therefore, will not need to repeat it, unless the certificate's validity is about to expire.
+Candidates who need to attend a workshop will be informed of any available ones.

-All referees needing to renew an existing "Safeguarding Children in Football" certificate, which is about to expire, and young referees, aged 14 or 15 years, need to complete the "Safeguarding Children in Football" Guide which costs £20 (CD-ROM, booklet and worksheet).
+All referees needing to renew an existing "Safeguarding Children" certificate, which is about to expire, and young referees, aged 14 or 15 years, need to complete the "Safeguarding Children" Guide which costs £20 (CD-ROM, booklet and worksheet).

 In this latter case of the younger (14 and 15 year-old) referees, they will need to attend a workshop when their original, first certificate expires, after three years.